Intelligent-Robot-Course/Homework/hw9/readme.md

  is the predicted measurement of particle i.

 To experiment this, a single particle is initialized then passed an initial measurement, which results in a relatively average weight.
 However, setting the particle coordinate to a wrong value to simulate wrong estimation will result in a very low weight.
 The lower the weight the less likely that this particle will be drawn during resampling and probably will die out.

+### Resampling
+In the reseampling steps a new set of particles are chosen from the old set.
+This is done according to the weight of each particle.

+The following figure shows 100 particles distributed uniformly between [-0.5, 0.5] with the weights of each particle distributed according to a Gaussian funciton.

 ## Code instructions for tasks
 **Note1** [task1.py](code/task1.py) give the implememtation framework of the task1.